maxthiele/RecurrentSynchronization/README.md

 # Recurrent Synchronization

-Code repository accompanying the publication: "*Asymmetric Adaptivity induces Recurrent Synchronizationin Complex Networks*".
+Code repository accompanying the publication: "*Asymmetric Adaptivity induces Recurrent Synchronization in Complex Networks*".
 This project contains the code to produce the data for figures 2-4 as well as the figures themselves.
 The directory ``` Simulation_data ``` only contains folders for the different figures.
 All data will be saved in the corresponding folders.
 All duration times mentioned in the following are based on an i7-950 machine.

 # Requirements